 Efficient management of projects that can be billed, if an employee can get benefits, and overtime pay also improves productivity.
 It makes sure the agency is engaged in work that makes money.

-Also, the total hours worked and the pay rate per hour should be monitored with the correct systems for tracking attendance.
-The optimal balance reached through these steps makes sure the use of billable hours is maximized.
-It aligns with the agency’s working protocol with its monetary prospects.
+Total hours worked and pay rate per hour should be monitored using correct systems for tracking attendance.
+This optimal balance maximizes the use of billable hours and aligns with the agency’s working protocol and monetary goals.